 “Your content is now a conversation.
 It’s a story that needs an audience to respond.
 So, yes, go out and create great content.
 Be the leader in your industry because you consistently share value.
 But, share it.”

-If you are thinking of marketing strategy to incorporate into your business, content marketing is the way to go.
-It is cheaper, more effective and easier to accomplish than traditional methods.
+If you are thinking of a marketing strategy to incorporate into your business, content marketing is the way to go.
+It is cheaper, more effective, and easier to accomplish than traditional methods.

 How to Leverage Content in Inbound Marketing Methodology?

 The inverse of outbound marketing, inbound marketing attempts to attract potential customers who are looking for products and services related to what your company offers.
 When compared to an outbound approach, inbound marketing: